LaiDev/LandingPage/README.md

-# Galactic Pilgrams - Landing Page
+# Galactic Pilgrims - Landing Page

 [View Site](https://laidev.github.io/LandingPage/)

 ## Overview

 In this project, I used Html and CSS to develop a landing page.
-This landing page is for a fictional clan called Galactic Pilgrams, an online gaming community for the game No Man's Sky.
-The **purpose** of this landing page is to get gamers to join Galactic Pilgrams.
+This landing page is for a fictional clan called Galactic Pilgrais, an online gaming community for the game No Man's Sky.
+The **purpose** of this landing page is to get gamers to join Galactic Pilgrims.

 ### Final  Thoughts